FlameHorizon/Lapis/README.md

 ## Change log

-If you would like to to see a change log, please refer the [change log file](./CHANGE_LOG.md).
+If you would like to to see the change log, please refer to the [change log file](./CHANGE_LOG.md).